-- Will require travel to various sites throughout the City of Milwaukee.
+- Will require travel to various sites throughout the City of Milwaukee as needed.

-- Bachelor’s degree in journalism, mass communications, public relations, or a related field from an accredited college or university.
+- Bachelor’s degree from an accredited college or university in journalism, communications, public relations, or a related field.

-- Five years of experience in media affairs, public relations, or communications, performing duties closely related to this position.
+- Four years of experience in media affairs, public relations, marketing or communications experience performing duties closely related to this position.

-- Valid driver’s license is required at time of appointment and throughout employment.
+- Valid driver’s license is required at the time of appointment and throughout employment.

 Equivalent combinations of education and professional experience will be considered.